mbowerman1/election_data_cluster_project/README.md

-# Comparing Baltimore City Voter Turnout by Precinct in 2016 and 2018
+# Comparing Baltimore City Voter Turnout by Precinct in 2016 and 2018 Elections

 ## Business Question
 What was voter turnout generally like in Baltimore City in 2016 and 2018?
 How could it be improved in 2020 and beyond?